Content provided by a guest contributor.

 The recipe for success is to work hard and to work smart.
 By incorporating the 5 Step Plan in the operation of your business, you will account for the “smart” work.
 The “hard” work will be generated by your motivational level and your commitment to make a success of your business.

 Endeavour to do both – you owe it to yourself, your family and your staff to make a success of your business!

-Dr. Ben Cronjé has owned his own retail stores and has been involved in franchising for many years.
+The content in this article was provided by Dr. Ben Cronjé.
+Dr Cronjé has owned his own retail stores and has been involved in franchising for many years.
 He developed the Business Skills Assessment system, approved by FASA, for the assessment of prospective franchisees.
-Business owners and managers who are interested in implementing these meetings and getting the list of themes can contact me on email@example.com.
+Business owners and managers who are interested in implementing these meetings and getting the list of themes can contact him on firstname.lastname@example.org.